Limitations inspire Creativity

 After 11 years as the Director of Web Development at Miniclip.com (an online games company) I set out on my own with a view to working on the projects I had always been passionate about.

 Whilst at Miniclip we published an animation creator called Sketch Star.
 It was an awesome tool, built in Flash, but I always felt it was a bit too complex.
-Unfortunately it was taken offline in April 2013, and when I left Miniclip a few years later I decided I wanted to make something similar.
+Sketch Star was taken offline in April 2013, and when I left Miniclip a few years later I decided I wanted to make something similar.

 Taking inspiration from apps like Sketch Star and Flipnote (by Nintendo, my favorite video games company), I set out to make a new animation tool that was simple to use and accessible to as many people as possible.
 Brush Ninja is the result.

 Who am I?